mardix/gokku/README.md

     "run": {
       // web (string): it’s the only process type that can receive external HTTP traffic
       // -> app:app (for python using wsgi)
-      // -> node server.js (For other web app which requires a server command)
+      // -> node server.js 2>&1 cat (For other web app which requires a server command)
       // -> /web-root-dir-name (for static html+php)
       "web": "",